opendatacube/governance/governance.md

 The Project
 ===========

-The Open Data Cube/IPython Project (The Project) is an open source software project affiliated with the 501c3 NumFocus Foundation.
+The Open Data Cube Project (The Project) is an open source software project affiliated with the 501c3 NumFocus Foundation.
 The goal of The Project is to develop open source software and deploy open and public websites and services for reproducible, exploratory and interactive computing.
 The Software developed